 Premiums is recognised as income when due from policyholders.
-Premiums not received on the due date are recognised as revenue with the corresponding outstanding premiums recognised in the balance sheet.
+Premiums not received on the due date are recognised as revenue with the corresponding outstanding premiums recognised in the statement of financial position.
 The corresponding commission payable is accountable for on the same basis.